Scottish Government Grants For Solar Panels

 What grants are there for solar in Scotland?

 Up until 2010 the Scottish government backed The Energy Savings Scotland Home Renewables Grant.
-This scheme gave successful applicants a sum of money if they got PV panels.
-They could recieve up to 30% of the installation fee for solar panels worth up to £4,000.
+This scheme gave successful applicants a sum of money if they installed solar PV panels.
+They could receive up to 30% of the installation fee for solar panels worth up to £4,000.

-It is important to note, however, that if a homeowner receives a grant from a non-government organisation such as an energy company it is unlikely they will receive the tariff payments.
-In the majority of cases the company providing the grant will take these payments as a condition of the agreement.
+If a homeowner receives a grant from a non-government organisation such as an energy company it is unlikely they will receive the tariff payments.

 Compare Solar Panel Prices In Your Area